 The wet snow problem is usually easy to recognize.
-Onset of rain, snowballing, pin wheeling and small wet slabs or loose wet avalanches are often precursors of natural wet-snow slab avalanche activity.
-Deep foot-penetration is another sign of increased wetting.
+Onset of rain, snowballing, pin wheeling and small wet slab or loose snow avalanches are often precursors of natural wet-snow avalanche activity.
+Deep foot- or ski-penetration is another sign of increased wetting.

-If the wet snow surface freezes overnight due to clear skies and cold temperatures and develops a strong supporting crust, favourable conditions will usually be present in the morning.
-After warm, overcast nights, the problem often exists already in the morning.
-Normally rain on fresh snow creates this problem almost immediately.
+If the wet snow surface freezes overnight due to clear skies and cold temperatures then develops a strong supporting crust, favourable conditions will usually be present in the morning.
+After warm, overcast nights, the problem will often be in existence in the morning.
+Normally rain on new snow creates this problem almost immediately.
 Good timing and trip planning are important.
 Consider avalanche runout zones.